gear6io/ranger/server/metadata/README.md

 ## 📄 **License**

-This project is licensed under the same license as the main Icebox project.
+This project is licensed under the same license as the main Ranger project.

 ---